Learn how to craft a weight gain meal plan for the underweight teenage athlete. It’s not just about high calorie foods!

 Eating a nutritious, healthy snack prior to bedtime can help the underweight athlete get extra calories that won’t be burned off while sleeping.

-5. Use Fat to Build in Extra Calories
+5. Use Fat to Build in More Calories

-The addition of healthy fats to your athlete’s usual foods can build in more calories.
-It also eases the pressure and requirement to eat more, or eating huge portions of food.
+The addition of healthy fats to your underweight athlete’s usual foods can build in more calories.
+It also eases the pressure and requirement to eat more, or huge portions of food.

 Working with a schedule for meals and snacks will help your athlete eat in intervals, helping meet energy needs and optimize appetite.